johnpfay/EnergyPracticum2020/03_GISFundamentals/Learning_GeoPandas.md

 After completing these lessons, you should have some level of comfort doing the following:

-* Reading a shapefile into a GeoPandas dataframe.
-*
+* Reading and writing spatial data from/to common file formats
+* Managing spatial data using Geopandas
+* Re-projecting a geodatafame from one projection to another